asciinema/asciinema.github.io/docs/manual/cli/desktop-notifications.md

 - recording is suspended/resumed with <kbd>ctrl+\</kbd>
   [shortcut](shortcuts.md),
 - [marker](markers.md) is added, with a user-defined shortcut,
-- file write error happens.
+- file write error happens,
+- live stream gets disconnected from the server.

 The notification must happen without printing anything to a terminal, therefore asciinema uses native desktop notifications for this, which don't interfere with